 - 4 to 5 Tablespoons cold water

 - In a medium bowl stir together flour and salt.
-With a pastry blender cut in shortening till pea sized.
+With a pastry blender cut in shortening till pea-sized.

-- Sprinkle water on one tablespoon at a time tossing with fork.
+- Sprinkle water on one tablespoon at a time tossing with a fork.
 Push moistened dough to the side.
 Mix till all flour is moistened.
-Don't mix too much or crust will be hard.
+Don't mix too much or the crust will be hard.

 add 1 more cup flour